marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 The components involved
 ------
-The infrastructure for PXE boot involves several components: clearly, a NIC, with its PXE-compliant firmware, a DHCP server, a TFTP server, a PXE implementation that does the heavy lifting, that is, loading and booting the kernel and initrd, and the network in-between the clients/servers.
+The infrastructure for PXE boot involves several components: a NIC, with its PXE-compliant firmware, a DHCP server, a TFTP server, a PXE implementation that does the heavy lifting, that is, loading and booting the kernel and initrd, and the network in-between the clients/servers.
 My group, Computing Facilities,